 Seeing water gushing from a burst pipe is a homeowner’s nightmare.
 It’s easy to panic, but taking a few deep breaths and acting quickly can save you from serious water damage.
 Here’s exactly what to do to get the situation under control.

-Your Immediate 3-Step Action Plan
+Your 3-Step Emergency Action Plan

 First, stop the flow of water immediately.
 Your top priority is to find and shut off your home’s main water valve.
 A burst pipe can release several gallons of water every minute, so every second counts.
 Once the water is off, take a quick safety assessment.
 If water is anywhere near electrical outlets, appliances, or your breaker box, shut off the electricity to that area to prevent a dangerous electrical hazard.
 With the immediate threats contained, your next step is to call a professional.
 A burst pipe is a serious issue that requires an expert fix, so contact a trusted plumber for emergency service right away.

-Finding Your Main Water Shut-Off Valve
+How to Quickly Find Your Main Water Shut-Off Valve

 Knowing where your main water shut-off valve is located before an emergency is one of the most important things you can do as a homeowner.
 In most Metro Detroit homes, you’ll find it in the basement or a crawl space, often on a wall closest to the street where the water line enters your house.
 It might also be in a utility closet or near your water heater.
 Look for either a round, wheel-like handle (a gate valve) or a straight, lever-like handle (a ball valve).
 To turn off the water, turn the wheel handle clockwise all the way.
 If you have a lever handle, give it a quarter turn so it’s perpendicular to the pipe.

-How to Prevent a Plumbing Emergency
+How Can You Prevent a Plumbing Emergency?

 The best way to handle a plumbing emergency is to stop it from ever happening.
 While you can’t predict everything, a little proactive care goes a long way in protecting your home from the stress and expense of a sudden pipe burst.
 Think of it as a simple check-up for your home’s circulatory system.
 By focusing on a few key areas, you can significantly reduce your risk and keep your plumbing running smoothly for years to come.